redwin21/trad-vs-sport/data_coll/README.md

 Given this information, the following steps were taken to acquire the data:

 1. The first step in acquiring the data was to run this api call with a list of known climbing locations and their coordinates, acquired from the site's [route guide](https://www.mountainproject.com/route-guide).
 This location data was put in a simple txt file called `climb_locations.txt`.
-The data was stored in MongoDB.
+The data was stored in MongoDB and in `trad-vs-sport/data/regional_routes.json`.
 An example of one of the data entries:

 ```json
 {